There’s just over 1 month to go till we welcome you to GCU for this learning and networking event on 27th May!

 SCAPP LinkedIn

-Have you started following our LinkedIn page yet?
+Are you following our LinkedIn page?
 Join our growing community!

 SCAPP Articulation Chat Thread